Join the USC Research Gateway Scholars Program

-Attention SENIORS: Only seniors that will NOT be graduating Spring/Summer 2016) are eligible.
-In other words, you will need to graduate in Fall 2016 or beyond.
-“Eligible-Seniors” must still be considered Full-time students during the Spring, Summer, and Fall 2016 semesters.
-If you are finishing your studies this Spring 2016, you are not eligible to apply.
+Attention SENIORS: Only seniors that will NOT be graduating Spring/Summer 2020 are eligible.
+In other words, you will need to graduate in Fall 2020 or beyond.
+“Eligible-Seniors” must still be considered Full-time students during the Spring, Summer, and Fall 2020 semesters.
+If you are finishing your studies in Spring 2020, you are not eligible to apply.

 - Cumulative USC GPA of at least 3.0

 - All USC undergraduate majors are eligible.
 Yes!
 ANY MAJOR!